-Tried & Tested: The 5 Best Silicone-Free Hair-Styling Products
+Found: The 13 Best Silicone-Free Hair-Styling Products We've Ever Tried

 I'll be the first to admit it: Taming my frizz and getting my curls to hold just right without silicones in my styling products feels like an uphill battle.
 Without them, my strands just balloon up at the first sign of humidity—or, worse, are weighed down with actives that don't allow for a little spring.